Resources for Collective Liberation

 ALL OUR STRUGGLES ARE CONNECTED.

-These are people and projects that have been essential for my own journey of unlearning capitalism.
-If you’d like to see a specific topic here, or if you can volunteer a bit of time to help me clean up the formatting, leave a comment here or on any of my social media accounts, or email me.
+These are people and projects that have been essential for my own decolonizing journey.
+If you’d like to see a specific topic here, or if you can volunteer a bit of time to help me clean up the formatting, leave a comment on any of my social media accounts, or email me.

 You have my permission to share, repost, copy and re-use this list anywhere for any reason as long as it’s not placed behind a paywall.
 A link back to this original page would be helpful, to expose more people to my work with the goal of building up sustainable Patreon/PayPal income so I can devote more time to these efforts.